- Day and Night game drives

 Seba Camp has been designed to blend in with an ancient riverine forest with majestic hardwood trees like the sycamore fig and Leadwood, all overlooking a perennial lagoon with its prolific birdlife and resident pods of hippo.

 Seba Camp incorporates many features which make it welcoming to families with children.
 The family suite has two inter-leading, en-suite double bedrooms.
 There is ample space for children, including a built-in 'tree-house' for them.

 An elevated deck has its own small swimming pool and sandpit.
-By the end of May 2009, there will be an additional family style tent with two bedrooms, each with a bathroom, private entrance and a connecting doorway.
+By the end of May 2009, there will be an additional family-style tent with two bedrooms, each with a bathroom, a private entrance and a connecting doorway.

-It has eight well-appointed and spacious elevated tents, each with en-suite bathroom and a private deck on which to relax and observe the passing wildlife in and around the perennial lagoon.
+Seba has eight well-appointed and spacious elevated tents, each with an en-suite bathroom and a private deck on which to relax and observe the passing wildlife in and around the perennial lagoon.